IsmaelZaidi/AskNow/docs/agendas/agenda-Week-8.md

 # Action points for next week (Scrum board)
 *Every week you fill the Scrum board with new action points for that week.
 See the to do list for the items you should implement.*

+- Finish all the must haves
+- Create prototype + questionaire for the heuristics evaluation
+- Finish all the functionality on the current views
+- start on finishing the should haves

 # Any other business
 *If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*